-- Retykle sells second-hand kid’s clothes that are quality, budget-friendly, and you’re helping the environment by reducing waste to boot.
+- Retykle sells second-hand kid’s clothes that are quality, budget-friendly.
+Best of all, you’re helping the environment by reducing waste.

-- Hula is an online platform that retails verified, lightly worn designer clothes.
-All sellers are verified so you know nothing is a knock-off.
+- Hula is an online platform that retails verified, lightly-worn (and in some cases, never worn) designer clothes.
+All sellers are verified, so you know nothing is a knock-off.

 - 2ndchance is the place to go for second-hand home furniture, with free delivery for all purchases over $2,000.

 - Asiaxpat works as an online forum for people to buy and sell their stuff.
-You can grab clothing bargains when people are leaving, and even grab a whole home’s worth of furniture if your style’s flexible.
+You can grab so many different bargains when people leave (car seats, TVs, bikes) and even grab a whole home’s worth of furniture if your style’s flexible.

 - Carousell is the home of everything – second-hand electronics, kitchenware, clothing, and just about anything you can imagine gets listed here.